Dominic Inglot

-Dominic Inglot (/ˈɪŋɡlɒt/ ING-glot; born 6 March 1986) is a British former professional tennis player and a Davis Cup champion.
-A doubles specialist; he made the final of twenty seven ATP World Tour events, winning fourteen, including the Citi Open and Swiss Indoors partnering Treat Huey and Franko Škugor, and also made the final of nine ATP Challenger Tour events winning six of them.
+Dominic Inglot (/ˈɪŋɡlɒt/ ING-glot; born 6 March 1986) is a British former professional tennis player who was a doubles specialist.
+He made the final of twenty seven ATP World Tour events, winning fourteen, including the Citi Open and Swiss Indoors partnering Treat Huey and Franko Škugor, and also made the final of nine ATP Challenger Tour events winning six of them.
 He was a former British No. 1 in doubles.
 Also known as 'Dom the Bomb' due to his menacing serve.

 Inglot made his debut in the Great Britain Davis Cup squad for the 2014 World Group first round tie against the United States.
 Inglot also played in the 2015 Davis Cup first round tie against the United States, and joined the team for the Final against Belgium, Great Britain winning the Davis Cup in 2015, the nation's first success in the tournament for 79 years.
 The Davis Cup team was awarded the 2015 BBC Sports Personality Team of the Year Award.

 Early and personal life

-Dominic Inglot was born in London to Elizabeth and Andrei Inglot, a former professional football player from Poland, and he has one younger brother called Alex.
+Dominic Inglot was born in London to Elizabeth and Andrei Inglot, a former professional football player from Poland, and he has one older brother called Alex.
 He learned to play tennis at St. Benedict's School and at the University of Virginia.
 As a Junior, he represented Middlesex County and also played on the international stage with England and Great Britain.
 In school, he also played volleyball – captaining the London Volleyball team – and still gained academic honours in the year 2001–02.
 Inglot speaks English and Polish.

 For the 2004 film Wimbledon, he was selected as the tennis double for the actor Paul Bettany, whose character was a British tennis player who won Wimbledon with a wild-card entry.